NoahVastmans/Health-Tech/Legacy/README.md

 ## 🚀 Usage Steps

 1. Replace the **LSM6DS3.cpp** and **MadgwickAhrs.h** files as described above.
-2. Open the `SmartBall.ino` sketch in Arduino IDE.
+2. Open the `Apex_AHRS.ino` sketch in Arduino IDE.
 3. Select your board (e.g., Seeed XIAO BLE Sense) and COM port.
 4. Upload the sketch.
 5. Open the serial monitor terminal